-From the streets of Mexico City comes Spacepainting, a spray can painting technique that enables the artist to quickly create beautiful space paintings and planetscapes within minutes.
-You may have seen a spray paint artist at a local festival or fair dazzling spectators with beautiful paintings of far away planets and galaxies, barren moon-like landscapes and lush jungles.
-Majestic mountains and trepid waterfalls seem to leap out of their spray cans like magic.
+From the streets of Mexico City comes Spacepainting, a spray can painting technique invented by Sadot that enables the artist to quickly create beautiful space paintings and planetscapes within minutes.
+You may have seen a spray paint artist at a local festival or fair dazzling spectators with beautiful paintings of far away planets and galaxies.
+Planetscapes with majestic mountains and trepid waterfalls seem to leap out of their spray cans like magic.

 However, the spray paint is a toxic solvent based compound.
 The artist has to wear protective breathing gear and clothing.
 Painting indoors is impossible due to the odor, and painting just became seasonal.